terraform-google-modules/terraform-example-foundation/0-bootstrap/README-Jenkins.md

         YOUR_NEW_REPO-3-networks
         YOUR_NEW_REPO-4-projects
         ```
-    - **Note:** Towards the end of these instructions, you will configure your Jenkins Master with **new automatic pipelines only for the following repositories:**
+    - **Note:** Towards the end of these instructions, you will configure your Jenkins Controller with **new automatic pipelines only for the following repositories:**
          ```
          YOUR_NEW_REPO-1-org
          YOUR_NEW_REPO-2-environments